 People who used the sauna 4-7 times per week had a lower risk of hypertension in comparison to those who used it only once a week.

 Since high blood pressure is a significant factor in developing heart disease, you will have the following benefit: the reduction of the risk of death caused by heart disease.

 If you combine the sauna with the right diet, hot baths, and proper exercise regime, you can have even more advantages.

 However, if you switch from high temperature in the sauna to cold water from a swimming pool or jacuzzi, you might do just the opposite and raise blood pressure.

 By using the sauna, you will prevent damage to your kidneys, eyes, heart, and arteries.

 However, people usually wonder:

-- Can you go in a sauna with high blood pressure? - If you already have hypertension, by using sauna you may worsen your condition.
+- Can you go to a sauna with high blood pressure? - If you already have hypertension, by using a sauna may worsen your condition.
 You can experience a temporary lowering of pressure.
-However, the moment you leave sauna, it can either return to normal or become even higher.
+However, the moment you leave the sauna, it can either return to normal or become even higher.
 Thus, you should consult with your doctor before using the sauna.

 Because of the excessive sweat, it’s crucial to drink several glasses of water after the session ends.
 Recommended duration of sauna use is 20 minutes.

 Sweating in saunas is often used as a therapy.
-People use saunas for centuries due to its numerous benefits for mind and body.
+People use saunas for centuries due to their numerous benefits for the mind and body.